trannhukhoinguyen/online-talkative/src/data/conversations/eternal_embers.md

 character: "phoenix-halo"
 ---

 **Eternal Embers** is Phoenix Halo’s electrifying second conversation, blending fiery intensity with the glamour of neo-glam rock.
-This conversation solidifies Phoenix Halo’s status as a trailblazer, igniting a new era of bold musical expression.
+This conversation solidifies Phoenix Halo’s status as a trailblazer, igniting a new era of bold englishal expression.